Gh0stbasta/solutions-architect-in-progress/README.md

 Feel free to explore the folders and dive into specific projects or topics.
 Feedback, ideas, and connections are always welcome!

----

-## 🧭 Final Destination

-> Certified.
-Skilled.
-Ready to build in the cloud.